web3bits/defund/README.md

 Folder structure:
 - `contracts` contains Solidity smart contracts and tooling to develop, test and deploy it (Hardhat)
 - `frontend` contains web3 dApp to interact with the contracts
+- `infra` contains AWS CDK stack definition for deployments

 ## How to deploy to Kovan testnet